fsantanna/fsantanna.github.io/Freechains/cpr.md

     specified community of benefit, it becomes a free for all, and that's not how commons work.*

-    In Freechains, only authors with previous reputation can post in the forums.
+    In Freechains, only authors with previous reputation in a specific forum can post there.
     New participants require welcoming likes form existing participants.
     Furthermore, posts and their engagements only affect the forums in which they are posted.